What is a hip fracture?

 What are the symptoms of a hip fracture?

-The following are the most common symptoms of a hip fracture.
-However, you may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of a hip fracture:

-- Hip pain and/or pain that you can feel in your knee
+- Hip pain or pain that you can feel in your knee

 - Low back pain